Please enter your name

 E In theory there are 20 possible combinations of twin presentations

-4. With regard to the laboratory diagnosis of HELLP syndrome which one of the following may be useful?
+4. With regard to premature rupture of membranes which one of the following is correct?

 E None of the above.